rjduran/cm-vr/CMVR_Scripting/README.md

 ## Example_12 : Distance Action

 This example demonstrates a way to calculate the distance between two objects and make choices about what to do at different distances from an object.

+## Example_13 : Teleporter Target

+This example is similar to Example_08 : Teleporter.
+It teleports an object to a new location when entering a trigger collider.
+The "Target" gameobject must be specified in the inspector.
+The example contains two Cube game objects to assign as a target.